Mpala Research Centre

 Student Engagement

-Students from all over the world actively engage in research, teaching and learning at Mpala.
-Various internship and fellowship opportunities exist for undergraduate, graduate and postdoctoral researchers.
+Princeton undergraduate and graduate students actively engage in research, teaching and learning at Mpala.
+Various internship and fellowship opportunities exist to support student engagement at Mpala.

 Read more about Student Engagement - More on Student Opportunities at Mpala